Work with a utility network

 When analyzing your network, you can use the utility network's tracing functions or produce network diagrams as follows:

-• Tracing functions allow you to discover answers and solve problems with regard to the state of your network at any moment, that is, perform inspection of the network and track its health, identify deteriorating areas, and create a report on the number of impacted customers.
+• Tracing functions allow you to answer questions and solve problems with regard to the state of your network at any moment, that is, perform inspection of the network and track its health, identify deteriorating areas, and create a report on the number of impacted customers.

-• Network diagrams can be generated at any time to represent small, detailed parts of the network and help you with controlling network data and checking network connectivity.
+• Network diagrams can be generated to represent small, detailed parts of the network and help you control network data and verify network connectivity.
 They can also be created to generate simplified and synthetic views of large parts of the utility network that help you efficiently analyze the impact of any incident or maintenance operations on the network.

-To learn more, see Trace utility networks and About network diagrams.
+To learn more, see Trace utility networks and Network diagrams.